lighthouse-no/cf-buildpack-rust/README.md

 # SAP Cloud Foundry Buildpack for Rust

-This buildpack deploys a Rust application to the SAP Cloud Foundry environment.
+This buildpack deploys a Rust application to a Cloud Foundry environment.

+Although this buildpack was developed specifically for the deployment of Rust programs to an SAP Cloud Foundry environment, it does not contain any SAP-specific dependencies.
+Therefore, it should be suitable for deploying a Rust program to ***any*** Cloud Foundry environment; however, this aspect has not been tested.

 ## Assumptions